Lindy932/carsales_dashboard/README.md

 * **Horsepower significantly impacts pricing**
   There's a clear upward trend in price as horsepower increases across all body types.

-  * Sedans have the steepest slope → higher price per HP.
+  * Sedans have the steepest slope which indicates higher price per horse power.
-  * Hatchbacks have the shallowest slope → practical and budget-friendly.
+  * Hatchbacks have the shallowest slope which indicates practical and budget-friendly option.

 * **Clustering reveals distinct vehicle segments** K-Means clustering identifies 4 main groups: